 2 Ice cores are being analyzed

-When ice that is tens of thousands of years old melts, all sorts of unknown things can come to light.
+When ice that is tens of thousands of years old melts, many unknown things can come to light.
 Many of these pathogens may be unrecognized by our scientists and no medicine exists that can combat them.
 That is why one should study these viruses to be halfway prepared and know what is coming at us.

 One ice core sample was collected in 1992 and a new one in 2015, but at those times, no special care was taken during the drilling or handling and transport.
 That means those ice cores were not clean.
-Even if the inside was pristine, the exterior was contaminated by the handling.
+Even if the inside was pristine, the handling contaminated the exterior.